rdejager/WoW_FFXIV_UI/README.md

 FFXIV inspired UI for WoW retail mostly, With WeakAura's

+**I am in the works for a classic version also.
+Changed the most importand WA's  Still need to get up a guide on how to setup the needed addons and settings.**

 This is my UI pack for WoW.
 I only play retail so I know it works there.
 My resolution is 1080P

 I Also included different fonts in the pack, for me its more readable.